Help your child learn how to stand and walk safely with crutches.

 Standing with Crutches

-Your child has to balance himself a little to stand with crutches.
-Tell your child to hold his head high, keep his shoulders back, and tuck in his stomach and buttocks.
+Your child has to be able to balance a little to stand with crutches.
+Tell your child to hold the head high and look forward, keeping the shoulders back and the stomach and buttocks tucked in.
 Have your child stand on his good leg.
 Keep the crutches slightly forward and apart.

 Walking with Crutches (No Weight Bearing on Hurt Foot or Leg)

 This means that your child cannot put any weight on the hurt foot or leg.
-He needs to use his arms, hands, crutches, and good foot to move about.
+The arms, hands, crutches, and good foot are used to move about.
 Tell your child to:

 - Stand on the good foot.
-Hold the crutches against his side.
-Squeeze them with his arms and side.
+Hold the crutches against the side of the body.
+Squeeze them with using the arms and side of body.

 - Move the crutches about one step in front, with the crutches out a little wider than his feet.
-Move the hurt leg forward.
+Move the hurt leg forward with the crutches.

 - Push down on the crutches with his hands on the handgrips.
-Squeeze the crutches between his arms and sides.
+Squeeze the crutches between the arms and sides.

 - Hop forward on the good foot just a little in front of the crutches.
 This is one step.

-- Start the next step by moving the crutches about one step in front.
+- Start the next step by moving the crutches about one step in front with the injured leg.

-- Look ahead when walking, not at his feet.
+- Look ahead when walking, not at the feet.

 Walking with Crutches (Partial Weight Bearing)